Voluntary Ag District

 - Be participating in the farm present use value taxation program.

-- Be certified by the NRCS of the USDA as being a farm on which at least 2/3 of the is composed of soils that are best suited for providing food, seed, fiber, forage, timber, forestry products, horticultural crops and oil seed crops OR been actively used in agricultural, horticultural or forest operations for the previous 5 years.
+- Be certified by the NRCS of the USDA as being a farm on which at least 2/3 of the land is composed of soils that are best suited for providing food, seed, fiber, forage, timber, forestry products, horticultural crops and oil seed crops OR been actively used in agricultural, horticultural or forest operations for the previous 5 years.

 - Be managed, if highly erodible land exits on the farm, in accordance with the NRCS defined erosion control practices.